Noorunnsa/Flask-App/terraform/README.md

 - `IAMFullAccess`
 - `AmazonEC2FullAccess`
 - `AmazonECS_FullAccess`
+- `CloudWatchFullAccess`

-Create a custom inline policy named `custom-application-autoscaling` with the following JSON and attach it to the IAM user:
+Create a custom inline policy named `custom-app-autoscaling` with the following JSON and attach it to the IAM user:

 ```json
 {